 9

-Check out the exhibitionsThe Colosseum includes not only historical sites, but also several museums.
-There are permanent exhibitions for both the amphitheater and the Roman Forum and the Palatine, with which you can further immerse yourself in the history of Roman antiquity.
+Stop by the exhibitionsThe Colosseum includes not only the historical sites, but also several museums.
+There are permanent exhibitions related to both the Amphitheater, and to the Roman Forum and the Palatine Hill, through which you can delve deeper into the history of ancient Rome.

 Colosseum Arena | Unsplash: tommao wang

-To secure power with the people, the Roman emperors ruled with the motto 'bread an circuses (panem et circenses)'.
-So from the rulers' point of view, a good life also included good entertainment.
-The Colosseum in the center of the Roman Empire ensured spectacle at the highest level.
+To secure their power among the people, Roman emperors ruled with the motto 'Bread and Games'.
+Good entertainment was also considered an essential part of a good life from the rulers' perspective.
+Ultimately, the Colosseum in the center of the Roman Empire provided spectacles of the highest level.

 The Gladiator Fights